 In egress of port 1, limit the speed of packets.
 Set the bandwidth for packets to 1 Mb/s, with the normal burst value of 1 MB, the max burst value of 4 MB, set dscp value of 1 as 10 for green packets, set dscp value of yellow packets as 9 and drop red packets.

 Create a class map:

-switch(config)#class-map c1

 switch(config-classmap-c1)#match ip dscp 1

-switch(config-classmap-c1)#exit

 Create a policy map: